-When washing the mower, direct the spray away (especially if using a power washer) from the transaxle's seals to prevent water intrusion and ensure component performance.
+IMPORTANT: When washing the mower, direct the spray away (especially if using a power washer) from the transmission's seals to prevent water intrusion and to ensure component performance.

 Fuel and Evaporative Emissions Control System

 IMPORTANT: Refer to the Safety section of this manual for fuel handling safety information.